aneetdutta/CS628-CTF1/README.md

 # CS628-CTF1

 This repository contains the solution and explanation of the CTF problems given as a part of CS628: Computer Systems Security.
-The problems are mainly related to binary exploitation of program files.
+The problems are mainly related to binary exploitation of program files like buffer overflow,format string vulnerabilty,integer overflow,etc.